 Summer Dissertation Support for Research in American Studies

-The Program in American Studies invites applications for a small number of research grants to graduate students working towards doctoral degrees in departments associated with the program.
-We expect to make no more than three such awards:
+The Program in American Studies invites applications for a small number of research grants to graduate students working towards doctoral degrees in departments associated with the program:

-- Up to two grants, each for no more than $4,000, may go to students who are not yet committed to a particular dissertation topic, but who wish to use the research award to explore in a preliminary way the possibility of working on a topic dealing with American studies.
+- A few research grants, each for no more than $4,000, may go to students who are not yet committed to a particular dissertation topic, but who wish to use the research award to explore in a preliminary way the possibility of working on a topic dealing with American studies.
 The expectation is that these prizes will go to students for use during their first or second summers as Ph.D. students at Princeton.
 In addition to the summer funding application, applicants for these prizes need to submit:

 - A project proposal of up to five pages in length;